lucia-pezzetti/SALT/gridworld/README.md

 # Grid-world experiments

-Official implementation for the accompanying anonymous paper submission.
+This repository contains the code for the grid-world experiments of the paper `A Separation Principle for Multi-Agent Reinforcement Learning`.

 ## Requirements